 8) Strategy 6: Referral & Review Campaigns

-Slow season gives you something precious that peak season doesn't: time.
-Use it to build the systems that generate free leads year-round: referral programs and Google review generation.
+Slow season gives you something peak season does not: time.
+Use it to build the systems that generate free leads year-round — referral programs and Google review generation.
+A referred customer converts at 3-5x the rate of a cold lead.
+Businesses with 50+ Google reviews see 35% more clicks from local search results.
+Neither channel requires ad spend.
+Both require a system.

 Build These Systems During Slow Season

 - Create a referral program.
 Offer $50-$100 credit for every referred customer who books a job.
 Print referral cards for techs to hand out.
 Add a referral page to your website.
 Make it dead simple to refer.
+Works for every trade.

 The Property Manager Play